calmscc/DU_TECH_03132026/README.md

 ---

-# ⚙️ How to Run the Application
+# ⚙️ Running the Application Locally

 ### 1️⃣ Clone the Repository